yaopen4/Laila-Tov/README.md

 "Laila Tov" (לילה טוב - Good Night) is a Next.js application designed to help sleep coaches and parents track and manage baby sleep patterns.
 It provides a dashboard for coaches to manage multiple babies and a separate interface for parents to log sleep data.

 **Important Note: This application currently uses in-memory mock data and client-side authentication for demonstration and development purposes only.
-It does not connect to a persistent database and is not suitable for production environments without significant modifications, including a secure backend, robust authentication, and proper data storage.**
+It does not connect to a persistent database and is not suitable for production environments without significant modifications, including a secure backend, robust authentication, and proper data storage.
+Security measures are basic and client-side.**

 ## Key Features